 Acting on Climate Change and Protecting Our Environment

 As a member of the Senate Committee on Environment and Public Works and cofounder of the Senate Climate Action Task Force, I'm fighting for smart solutions to address climate change and position Rhode Island as a leader in the clean energy economy.
-I also helped form the bipartisan Senate Oceans Caucus to protect our ocean and coasts for our, and future, generations.
+I also helped form the bipartisan Senate Oceans Caucus to protect our ocean and coasts for generations to come.

-Rhode Islanders are seeing the effects of climate change all around us, from rising sea levels to more extreme storms.
-Climate change poses one of the greatest threats to our economy and national security, and I've been steadfast in fighting for legislation to cut carbon pollution and prepare our communities for environmental changes.
+Rhode Islanders see the effects of climate change all around us, from rising sea levels to stronger storms.
+Climate change poses one of the greatest threats to our economy and national security, which is why I have been steadfast in fighting for legislation to cut carbon pollution and prepare our communities for the effects we know will come.

-- Since April 2012, I go to the Senate floor every week that the Senate is in session to speak out on climate change, because the cost of inaction is too high.
+- Since 2012, I have gone to the Senate floor every week the Senate is in session to speak out on climate change.
 You can watch my "Time To Wake Up" speeches here.

-Smart energy policy can help to combat climate change and to increase our energy security.
-Wind power, for example, produces no carbon pollution and supports jobs that cannot be outsourced.
-I'm working to promote clean energy solutions for our country and to support this growing industry in Rhode Island.
+Smart energy policy can help combat climate change and boost our local economy.
+Wind power, for example, produces no carbon pollution and supports jobs that can’t be sent overseas.
+I am working to promote clean energy solutions for our country, and to support this growing industry in Rhode Island.

-Rhode Islanders are right to be proud of our ocean, bay, and coastlines.
-From tourism and fishing to beaches and sailing, our oceans and coasts define our economy and way of life.
-The docks of Galilee and Point Judith are home to fishermen whose families have been making their living from the sea for generations, and our beloved Narragansett Bay is a resource for businesses and families from Providence to Newport to Narragansett.
+Our oceans and coasts define our economy and way of life in Rhode Island.
+The docks of Galilee are home to fishermen whose families have made their living from the sea for generations, and our beloved Narragansett Bay is Rhode Island’s most important natural resource.
+Tourists travel to the Ocean State every summer to enjoy our beautiful beaches.
 We have a responsibility to maintain our ocean and Bay today and for generations to come.